UPB-Graphics/gfx-framework/README.md

 -   Linux: x86_64
 -   macOS: x86_64

+Basically, it most likely works on your computer.

 # :white_check_mark: Prerequisites

 This section describes ***what you need to do and install*** before actually building the code.

 ## Install a compiler

 The code is written in C++11 and GLSL.
-The minimum versions of relevant compilers are:
+The ***minimum*** versions of major compilers we recommend having are:

--   Visual C++ 14.0 (part of Visual Studio 2015) or newer
+-   Visual C++ 14.0, part of Visual Studio 2015 (Windows)
--   GCC 5 or newer.
+-   GCC 8 (Linux)
+-   clang 10 (macOS)

-In either case, it is ***strongly*** recommended to build the code with the most recent available version.
-Older compiler versions may not fully respect the C++11 standard.
+Basically, it works with the major compilers.
+In any case, it is ***strongly*** recommended to build the code with the most recent available versions.
+Older compiler versions may not fully respect the C++11 standard and may have various bugs.

 ## Check your graphics capabilities